Although this is annoying, many dogs still beg for leftovers. They sit there waiting for you to throw them a piece of meat from the dinner table.

 Chicken hearts for dogs, as a kind of freeze dried raw meat, can be made in several ways.
-You can use a small amount of oil to fry them until light golden brown, or just boil them.
-You can even use a food dehydrator to dry them.
+You can cook chicken hearts for dogs by yourself.
+Use a small amount of oil to fry them until light golden brown, or just boil them like.
+You can make dehydrated chicken hearts for dogs by using a food dehydrator.
 No matter how you prepare, your puppy will love it.
-It's up to you to decide whether to incorporate these hearts into your pet's daily diet or use them as worthy snacks.
+It's up to you to decide whether to incorporate these hearts into your pet's daily diet or use the chicken hearts as worthy dog treats.

 Note that the veterinarian says that if the chicken heart includes more than five percent of the diet, you may have to deal with excess vitamin A. These consequences include a loose, runny stool, a major inconvenience for you and your pet.
 They also warn that the nutritional needs of dogs may vary based on their age, breed, and general health, so consult your veterinarian before making any major changes to their diet.

 Hearts are organ meats.
 Like other organs such as the liver and kidney, they should be eaten by your dog in moderation.
 If your dog is active, 10% organ meat in the diet is okay.
 If your pet is very active, he can tolerate about 15%.
 If your pet is extremely overweight, you should limit your intake to less than 10%.